-- BEFORE YOU OPERATE THIS VEHICLE, READ THIS OPERATOR'S GUIDE, ALL ON PRODUCT SAFETY LABELS AND WATCH THE SAFETY VIDEO. - NEVER OPERATE THIS VEHICLE WITHOUT PROPER INSTRUCTIONS.
-Complete a certified training course. - FOR MAX MODELS, NEVER CARRY MORE THAN ONE PASSENGER.
-You increase your risk of losing control if you carry more than one passenger. - FOR 1UP MODELS, NEVER CARRY A PASSENGER.
-You increase your risk of losing control if you carry a passenger. - NEVER OPERATE THIS VEHICLE ON A PAVED SURFACE unless it is for short distances, at reduced speed and in order to move the vehicule from an off-road location to another. - ALWAYS RESPECT THE ROAD TRAFFIC LAWS when you operate the vehicule on the roadway, even a dirt or gravel road. - OPERATOR AND PASSENGER (MAX models) SHOULD ALWAYS WEAR AN APPROVED HELMET, eye protection, and protective clothing. - NEVER USE WITH DRUGS OR ALCOHOL.
-They slow reaction time and impair judgment. - NEVER OPERATE THIS VEHICLE AT EXCESSIVE SPEEDS.
-You increase your risk of losing control if you operate this vehicle at speeds too fast for the terrain, visibility conditions, or your experience. - NEVER ATTEMPT WHEELIES, JUMPS, OR OTHER STUNTS.
+• BEFORE YOU OPERATE THIS VEHICLE, READ THIS OPERATOR'S GUIDE, ALL ON PRODUCT SAFETY LABELS AND WATCH THE SAFETY VIDEO.

+• NEVER OPERATE THIS VEHICLE WITHOUT PROPER INSTRUCTIONS.
+Complete a certified training course.

+• FOR MAX MODELS, NEVER CARRY MORE THAN ONE PASSENGER.
+You increase your risk of losing control if you carry more than one passenger.

+• FOR 1UP MODELS, NEVER CARRY A PASSENGER.You increase your risk of losing control if you carry a passenger.

+ALWAYS RESPECT THE ROAD TRAFFIC LAWS when you operate the vehicule on the roadway, even a dirt or gravel road.

+• OPERATOR AND PASSENGER (MAX models) SHOULD ALWAYS WEAR AN APPROVED HELMET, eye protection, and protective clothing.

+• NEVER USE WITH DRUGS OR ALCOHOL.
+They slow reaction time and impair judgment.

+• NEVER OPERATE THIS VEHICLE AT EXCESSIVE SPEEDS.
+You increase your risk of losing control if you operate this vehicle at speeds too fast for the terrain, visibility conditions, or your experience.

+• NEVER ATTEMPT WHEELIES, JUMPS, OR OTHER STUNTS.

+Carried States

-219 001 977 OPERATOR'S GUIDE T3 (EU) / OUTLANDER Series / OUTLANDER MAX Series / ENGLISH GUIDE DU COND.
-T3 (EU) / Série OUTLANDER / Série OUTLANDER MAX / ANGLAIS
+219 001 960 OPERATOR'S GUIDE OUTLANDER T Series / ENGLISH GUIDE DU COND.
+Série T OUTLANDER / ANGLAIS